apache/nuttx/configs/nutiny-nuc120/README.txt

   NUC1XX specific device driver settings

-    CONFIG_UARTn_SERIAL_CONSOLE - selects the UARTn (n=0,1,2) for the
+    CONFIG_UARTn_SERIAL_CONSOLE - Selects the UARTn (n=0,1,2) for the
-      console and ttys0 (default is the USART0).
+      console and ttys0.
     CONFIG_UARTn_RXBUFSIZE - Characters are buffered as received.
-       This specific the size of the receive buffer CONFIG_UARTn_TXBUFSIZE - Characters are buffered before
+       This specific the size of the receive buffer for UARTn.
+    CONFIG_UARTn_TXBUFSIZE - Characters are buffered before
        being sent.
-This specific the size of the transmit buffer CONFIG_UARTn_BAUD - The configure BAUD of the UART.
-Must be CONFIG_UARTn_BITS - The number of bits.
+This specific the size of the transmit buffer for UARTn.
+    CONFIG_UARTn_BAUD - The configure BAUD of UARTn, CONFIG_UARTn_BITS - The number of bits.
 Must be 5, 6, 7, or 8.
     CONFIG_UARTn_PARTIY - 0=no parity, 1=odd parity, 2=even parity
     CONFIG_UARTn_2STOP - Two stop bits